ioi/translation/README.md

 You may optionally perform the following tasks:

-* To create essential data for the system such as admin users and groups, run `docker-compose exec web bash` after the system has been started, and then in the shell, execute `python3 manage.py loaddata initial_data.json` for the very first time.
+* To create essential data for the system such as admin users and groups, run `docker-compose exec app bash` after the system has been started, and then in the shell, execute `python3 manage.py loaddata initial_data.json` for the very first time.
   Then exit from the shell by typing `exit`.
+* The default users are:
+  * admin:ioipassword
+  * staff:ioipassword
+  * ISC:ioipassword
+  * Usernames and passwords are case-sensitive.
 * For importing data such as countries, languages, and sample tasks, use the CSV importer in the admin console.
-* You can get access to the system logs by running `dokcer-compose logs`.
+* You can get access to the system logs by running `docker-compose logs`.
   To follow the logs from now on, run `docker-compose logs -f --tail=0`.
-* To stop the system, run `dokcer-compose stop`.
+* To stop the system, run `docker-compose stop`.

 For using docker in development settings, add `--reload` option to the execution line of gunicorn in `docker-entrypoint.sh` file.